zanuka/leaderport-core-ui/FRONTEND.md

 - Customizable and responsive UI with Tailwind CSS
 - Comprehensive testing suite using Cypress and Vitest

-This architecture ensures a scalable, maintainable, and high-performance frontend that can handle the dynamic nature of leaderboard data while providing an engaging user experience.
+This architecture ensures a scalable, maintainable, and high-performance front end that can handle the dynamic nature of leaderboard data while providing an engaging user experience.

 ## Frontend Architecture

-VueValkyrie's frontend architecture is built on a modern, robust stack designed for performance, scalability, and developer productivity:
+VueValkyrie's front end architecture is built on a modern, robust stack designed for performance, scalability, and developer productivity:

 1. **Vue 3 with Composition API**:
    - Leverages the latest Vue features for efficient and scalable component design